Frequently Asked Questions

 The TAX RATE is established initially by a vote of the residents within the boundaries of the taxing subdivision.
 Property tax rates are monitored and approved annually by the State Auditor.
 Examples of these taxing subdivisions would include public schools, fire districts, library district, ambulance district and cities.

-Tax bills are mailed to taxpayers by December 1st of the tax year and are delinquent after December 31st.
-Failure to receive a tax bill does not relieve a taxpayer of the obligation to pay taxes by December 31st to prevent the assessment of late payment interest and penealities.
+Tax bills are mailed to taxpayers by December 1st of the tax year.
+Bills are due upon receipt and last due without late payment interest and penalty by December 31st of the tax year.
+Failure to receive a tax bill does not relieve a taxpayer of the obligation to pay timely (Section 52.240 RSMo).
+Payments received on or after January 1st of the year following the year for which tax was assessed must include late payment interest and penalty in accordance with Sections 52.590, 139.100 and 140.100 RSMo.

 WHAT IF I LOSE MY PERSONAL PROPERTY PAID RECEIPT?